9 min

 Timing your posts

 Have you ever thought about the timing of your videos when you post them?
-If you create content for a younger age group, such as schoolchildren or college students, you can expect a drop in views during periods such as the end of the school year, as kids are more focused on school and final exams than watching YouTube videos.
-It is also likely that schoolchildren watch videos in the afternoon and evening during the school year, and in the morning during the school holidays.
+If you're creating content for a younger age group, like schoolchildren or college students, you can expect a drop in views during times like the end of the school year, as kids are more focused on school and final exams than watching YouTube videos.
+It's also likely that schoolchildren watch videos in the afternoon and evening during the school year, and in the morning during the school holidays.

-If you are a creator who focuses on sports content, you should consider sports seasons, which can significantly affect the viewership of your videos.
-During the World Cup of Hockey, football-focused videos may be watched less and vice versa.
+If you're a creator who focuses on sports content, you should consider sports seasons, which can significantly impact your video viewership.
+During the World Hockey Championship, soccer-focused videos may be less popular. watched and vice versa.
 To adapt to these seasonal influences, it’s a good idea to have a content plan that is related to upcoming events and helps you stay on top of the latest trends.

 …